HookRace/hookrace-web/www/_posts/2016-04-13-more-europe-photos.markdown

-These image galleries are created with [fgallery](https://github.com/wavexx/fgallery) using `fgallery -i -j 4 input-dir output-dir` to get the full images as well and to run the image conversion processes on a few cores in parallel.
+These image galleries are created with [fgallery](https://github.com/wavexx/fgallery) using `fgallery -i -j 4 input-dir output-dir title` to get the full images as well and to run the image conversion processes on a few cores in parallel.

 <!--more-->